10 Pro Tips for a Captivating Presentation Design

 • Helps with Timing: Running through your presentation multiple times lets you gauge how long it takes.
 You don’t want to be the person who rushes through slides or runs over time!
 Keep an eye out for moments that need trimming or expanding.

-• Refines Delivery: Practicing allows you to experiment with tone, volume, and pacing.
+• Refines Delivery: Practising allows you to experiment with tone, volume, and pacing.
 You can identify parts of your presentation that may need more emphasis.

 • Catches Technical Issues: rehearsing allows you to test your equipment, from slideshows to mics.
 This helps prevent any technical glitches on presentation day.